-This is M’s story.
+This is our client's story.

-M is represented by Kim Daniells and Michelle Crudas at Harrowells Solicitors, and is supported by a Bush & Co Case Manager, Katie Campbell.
+Our client is represented by Kim Daniells and Michelle Crudas at Harrowells Solicitors, and is supported by a Bush & Co Case Manager, Katie Campbell.
 After his case settled, France + Associates were approached to help find a suitable home for them, and we enlisted the help of our Scottish Associate, Bill Crawford, a Chartered Architectural Technologist.

 Finding a suitable home proved to be a challenge!
-M and his wife were clear about exactly where, and the type of house they wanted to live in, which unfortunately was found to be unsuitable due to the age and construction of many of historic buildings.
-France and Associates introduced them to more modern detached properties in an area of Glasgow with excellent amenities, a park to walk to close by and in relatively “flat” part of the country.
+Our client and his wife were clear about exactly where, and the type of house they wanted to live in, which unfortunately was found to be unsuitable due to the age and construction of many of historic buildings.
+France and Associates introduced them to more modern detached properties in an area of Scotland with excellent amenities, a park to walk to close by and in relatively “flat” part of the country.
 The search for a suitable property took several years.
 After a lack of success of finding something suitable, we worked collaboratively with Harrowells to carry out a leaflet drop to several homes within a “target area”, due to the suitability and flexibility of the type of home in that area, enquiring whether they wished to sell.
 This strategy proved to be successful in that it elicited some positive responses however, ultimately (despite even getting to the stage of preparing some design options), the sales didn’t quite come off.

 Accessible architectural design

 The house the couple purchased is a well-proportioned two storey house built in the early 2000’s.
-The majority of space in the house is downstairs (which suited them) however, in order to design a scheme that fully met M’s accommodation needs, it was necessary to lose a portion of the downstairs living space.
+The majority of space in the house is downstairs (which suited them) however, in order to design a scheme that fully met our client's accommodation needs, it was necessary to lose a portion of the downstairs living space.
 To compensate, we therefore incorporated into the design a downstairs extension.

 Other features of the accessible design included: